campanam/RatesTools/README.md

 ### Configure the pipeline

 ## Running the Pipeline
+Enter `ratestools.nf -c <config_file>` to run the pipeline.
+Append `-resume` to restart a previous run or `-bg` to run RatesTools in the background.
+If you developed platform-specific configuration profiles, you can specify this using the `-profile <PROFILE>` option.
+See the Nextflow documentation for details.

 ## References
 1. Di Tommaso, P., Chatzou, M., Floden, E.W., Prieto Barja, P., Palumbo, E., Notredame, C. (2017) Nextflow enables reproducible computational workflows. *Nat Biotechnol*, __35__, 316–319.
 DOI: [10.1038/nbt.3820](https://www.nature.com/articles/nbt.3820).